Opening date: June 10, 2026

 Parton's Live

-An intimate lounge on the second floor focused on Nashville's songwriter culture — featuring nightly showcases for rising and established artists paired with shareable plates, desserts, and seasonal cocktails.
+An intimate second-floor lounge focused on Nashville's songwriter culture — featuring nightly showcases for rising and established artists paired with shareable plates, desserts, and seasonal cocktails.
 The format mirrors the legendary writer's rounds that define Nashville's music scene at venues like the Bluebird Cafe.

 Jolene's

-Named for Dolly's most-streamed song, Jolene's occupies the hotel's top floor with panoramic views of downtown Nashville.
-The vibe leans upscale — elevated cocktails, sophisticated bites, hot-pink rose motifs, and banquette seating alongside a curated lineup of live performances.
+Named for Dolly's most-streamed song — 862 million Spotify plays — Jolene's occupies the hotel's top floor with panoramic views of downtown Nashville.
+Elevated cocktails, sophisticated bites, hot-pink rose motifs, and banquette seating alongside a curated lineup of live performances.
 Likely to become one of Nashville's most sought-after rooftop spots independent of the hotel itself.

 First Watch